ryy/cloudflare-purge-client/README.md

 ## Configuration
-Configuration is done through a block returning an instance of Cloudflare::Purge::Client.
-The block is mandatory and if not passed, an ArgumentError will be thrown.
+Configuration is done through a block returning an instance of `Cloudflare::Purge::Client`.
+The block is mandatory and if not passed, an `ArgumentError` will be thrown.

 ```ruby
 client = Cloudflare::Purge::Client.new do |config|